gorgusdev/neutral-scroll-size-manager/README.md

 The limiter element is found by walking up the list of `baseElem` parent elements and checking to see which one matches the `limiterSelector` argument string.
 A number of matched limiter elements equal to the `limiterSkipCount` argument are ignored before a limiter element is selected.
+If the limiter selector is false (by being the empty string) no limiter element will be searched for and no check against a limiter element will be performed.

 A stacked element will have an inline style applied to set the `top` / `bottom` / `left` / `right` position.
 The inline `display` style can also be set to `none` if the `canUseFixed` argument is false or  the scroll tracker is not tracking